 Buds feel wet - Wet buds need to be placed outside the jar to dry for another 12-24 hours.
 Moist buds should not be touching each other!
 It is very important you react quickly if buds feel damp to the touch, as this is the most likely time for mold to grow.

 > 70% humidity - When buds are too wet, your hygrometer will read greater than 70% relative humidity after buds are in jars with hygrometer for 24 hours.
 If buds are very wet, you may see the humidity climb up this high within just a couple of hours.
 If you see the humidity rising on your hygrometer at a rate of 1% per hour or more, you may want open the jars early, or at least keep a close eye, as your buds are probably too moist.

 Buds feel moist - If you shake the jar at this point, you may notice that some of your buds are still sticking together.
-You’re almost there, but buds are still a little too damp and you’re at risk for mold.
+You’re almost there, but buds are still a little too damp and you’re at risk for mold or anaerobic bacteria.
 If you live in a normal to dry climate, you may be able to get away with just leaving the top off the jars for 1-4 hours.
 If you live in a humid climate, you may have to take the buds out of the jars and lay them out until the outsides begin to feel dry again.

 65-70% humidity - When buds are slightly moist, your hygrometer will read 65-70% relative humidity after buds are in jars with hygrometer for 24 hours.